Pedasi Panama sunset

 Bloggers need to listen closely to reader needs to solve their problems with free and premium content.

 Blogging for others feels good.
 Everyone loves helping people.
-But beware blogging solely for other people because you are not purely altruistic.

 Both Yourself and Others